musurca/NASH/README.md

 ./build.sh debug
 ```

 This will produce compiled but unminified Lua code in `debug/nash_debug.lua`.
-This is mostly useful to observe how the final released Lua is composed from the source files.
+This is mostly useful in development for debugging.